Alpine Accessories offers one of the largest on-line selections of ski and snowboard equipment, clothing and accessories.

 A pencil, a solid pointed sharp knife, sharp sturdy scissors, electrical tape our duct tape.

-Tip: Do one boot at a time so you don't confuse right and left parts.
+Helpful Tip: Do one boot at a time so you don't confuse right and left parts.

 Step 1- Unbuckle your boot and pull out your liner.
 Then open your liner and remove your insole, heel first.
 Tip: Some insoles are hard to get a hold onto.
 Reach inside and along the arch.
 You should be able to put your fingers between the insole and liner at the arch.